vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

 2. Configure the correct Hadoop path and JDK path in the file `set_env.sh`, the file path is `nebula-analytics/scripts/set_env.sh`.
 If there are multiple machines, ensure that the paths are the same.

+  !!! note

+        The default TCP port range used by the MPICH process manager and MPICH library is 10000 to 10100.
+To adjust this, modify the value of the environment variable `MPIR_CVAR_CH3_PORT_RANGE` in the `set_env.sh` file.

   ```
   export HADOOP_HOME=<hadoop_path>
   export JAVA_HOME=<java_path>